 “We seem to be able to get and garner candidates in the other functions, but nursing has just turned around — it's completely competitive.
 You don't have the ability to post and pray anymore.
 You've got to spend time sourcing,” said Teri Cayler, Senior Director of TA Operations at SSM Health.

 SSM knew they needed to do something different to stand out.
 Looking to gain a competitive advantage by saving their team precious time, they set their eyes on their healthcare hiring software, which included Workday Recruiting, to see what could be improved.
 The need for automation became apparent, which ultimately led them to a partnership with Paradox.

-With the addition of their conversational AI recruiting assistant, Olivia, SSM Health recruiters could skip the tedious administrative work, like scheduling, and speed up the recruitment process for candidates.
+With the addition of their conversational software recruiting assistant, Olivia, SSM Health recruiters could skip the tedious administrative work, like scheduling, and speed up the recruitment process for candidates.
 Using automation, they moved top talent through the screening process and into interviews much quicker — cutting their time to schedule from 2-3 days, to just 3 minutes.

 By introducing Olivia, SSM made its hiring process as streamlined as possible; drastically reducing time spent on administrative tasks, removing human error (buried emails, lack of bandwidth) and eliminating redundancies.

 Back to basics: hiring events.

 With the time saved through automation, SSM was able to focus on other high-value work, like sourcing and enhancing specific parts of their talent acquisition process.